 Data Sources are the backbone of your Dropdown, Radio, and Checkbox fields within Element451.
 This tool is how you manage the values in each lookup field, which are used on your forms, landing pages, applications, and more.

 To access your Data Sources, hover over the Data tab and select Data Sources.
-You will see five tabs:
+You will see seven tabs:

 Regular data sources: Data sources used to build an entirely new and custom data source to fit your institution.